Progress

 Recent Progress: Decrease

-Between 2021 and 2022, the abundance of adult (age 1+) female blue crabs in the Chesapeake Bay decreased 39% from 158 million to 97 million.
-This number is lower than the target of 196 million, but above the 72.5 million threshold that is considered to be the minimum sustainable level for female blue crabs in the Bay.
-Although it is well known that blue crab populations exhibit natural annual variability due to their biology and other environmental factors such as temperature, coastal currents, weather patterns, and predation, the Chesapeake Bay Stock Assessment Committee (CBSAC) is interested in better understanding how these factors drive blue crab population dynamics.
-CBSAC is in the process of identifying the key drivers to be addressed and will discuss how these factors might be incorporated into future stock assessments at a workshop in September 2022.
+Between 2023 and 2024, the abundance of adult (age 1+) female blue crabs in the Chesapeake Bay decreased 12.5% from 152 million to 133 million.
+This number is lower than the target of 196 million, but well above the 72.5 million threshold that is considered to be the minimum sustainable level for female blue crabs in the Bay.

 Outlook: On Course

-The adult female blue crab abundance has not fallen below the threshold since 2014, indicating that the population is sustainable.
-In addition, the female exploitation rate has not fallen below the threshold since 2008, which suggests that management has been effective.
+The adult female blue crab abundance has not fallen below the minimum sustainable level for female blue crabs since 2014, indicating that the population is sustainable.
+In addition, the female exploitation rate has not risen above the established sustainability threshold since 2008, which suggests that management has been effective.
 The Blue Crab Abundance Outcome is on course and is expected to be met by 2025.

 Management Strategy